A glossary of art vocabulary and definitions beginning with P.

 - A form of ceramic technology, where wet clays are shaped and dried, then fired to harden them and make them waterproof.

-- Red, yellow, and blue.
+- Red, yellow, and blue colors used in painting.
 With these three colors (and black and white) all other colors can be made.
 The primary colors themselves can not be made by mixing other colors (see illustration).

 - Art that has imagery of folk art, it places emphasis on form and expression and often looks child like.